StableMotion: One-Step Motion Estimation with Diffusion Prior: Method

 \subsection{Adaptive Ensemble Strategy}

-Diffusion models can produce inconsistent results with their generative nature.
-Besides, tasks like image rectangling involves warping images using a motion field, which makes addressing boundary issues challenging.
-Fortunately, both the problems can be effectively mitigated by aggregating different outputs together.
-If using a minimum filter, the pixels in white margins has the biggest values, so they will not be chosen during minimum-ensemble.
-However, applying such a filter can blur the edges, compromising image quality.
-To preserve edge details, we apply a median filter specifically to the non-boundary regions detected using warped mask $\mathcal{W}(M, \hat{F})$.
-As a result, our adaptive minimum-median filter allows us to ensemble the different outputs into a more uniform and higher-quality final image, which we call Adaptive Ensemble Strategy (AES).
+Adaptive Ensemble Strategy (AES) is a post-process step designed to solve the following issues, as shown in Fig.~\ref{fig:AES_Issue}: \begin{description}[ leftmargin=4.3em, align=left, labelsep=1em ] \item [Issue 1.]
+In tasks such as image rectangling, images are warped according to a motion field, which can create boundary artifacts, typically blank white margins around the warped image. \item [Issue 2.]
+Diffusion models can produce inconsistent results due to their generative nature, leading to variations in the output images. \end{description}

+The first issue is localized to the margin areas and can be addressed with a minimum-filter ensemble: pixels in the white margins have the highest intensities, so taking the minimum value across samples tends to suppress white borders.
+However, applying such a filter everywhere can blur edges and degrade image quality.
+The second issue affects the whole image, where a median filter can reduce noise and increase consistency, but cannot resolve the boundary issue by itself.
+Therefore, we adopt distinct ensemble strategies for different regions, which we call Adaptive Ensemble Strategy (AES).

+This strategy is {built} on an adaptive mask $M_{aes}$, which indicates existing or potential margins.
+According to this mask, we apply different filters to different regions: pixels marked as ``possible margins'' are processed with a minimum filter, while the remaining pixels are processed with a median filter.
+This design aggregates multiple outputs into a unified final image and addresses both issues simultaneously.

-Specifically, the mask for AES is the inner product of two masks, illustrated by Fig.~\ref{fig:AES}.
-The first mask $M_{warp}$ is a mask varying from image to image, given by:
+{Specifically, for SIR, $M_{aes}$ is computed as the element-wise product of two masks.} The first mask \(M_{warp}\) is defined as follows:

-It is an adaptive mask revealing the remaining margins in a warped image.
-The Second mask $M_{edge}$ is a mask with fixed edges, ensuring the possible margins are not ignored because of the uncertainty of $M_{warp}$.
-Through the inner product operation, the final mask $M_{aes}$ marks the union of irregular margins from the two, given by:
+{It is an adaptive mask revealing existing margins in the warped image.
+The second mask, $M_{edge}$, uses fixed edges to ensure that potential margins are not missed because of the uncertainty of $\hat{F}_{0|t}$.
+Through element-wise multiplication, the final mask $M_{aes}$ marks the combined margin region retained by both masks:}

-Pixels marked as margins in $M_{aes}$ will be applied with the minimum filter, others the median filter.
-Because RSC does not involve a mask, we only perform AES on the stitched image rectangling task.
+{For RSC, AES is applied by using the median filter on the valid regions marked by $M_{mask}$, where $M_{mask}$ denotes the binary mask of valid (non-margin) regions in the RSC output, i.e., pixels that are not affected by rolling-shutter boundary artifacts.}